msmerlak/beyond-may/papers/response-referee.md

 We thank the referee for raising this point.
 We have now specified that the distribution in Eq.(11) is defined from zero to infinity and that in the specific case we analyze the system is always feasible.
 This happens because, given that $\alpha<\beta$, at low enough density each degree of freedom effectively decouples from the others and only feels self-interactions and therefore never crosses zero.
-We also now point to reference [17] where a discussion on the feasibility of ecological systems described by this kind of distribution when a realistic lower threshold beyond which a species can be considered extinct is present.

 - *Lack of Proper Scaling:*